Railways in Melbourne: Regional services

 V/Line regional services share tracks with several suburban train lines from the outskirts of Melbourne to the regional railway terminus at Southern Cross station (with the Traralgon V/Line rail service terminating at Flinders Street station).
-The Pakenham line has the longest shared track section which is used by V/Line services to the Traralgon and Bairnsdale.
+The Pakenham line has the longest shared track section which is used by V/Line services to Traralgon and Bairnsdale.
 The Sunbury and Craigieburn lines also share lesser sections of track with counterpart regional lines.

 The Regional Rail Link project separated suburban services from regional trains on the Geelong, Wendouree (Ballarat) and Bendigo lines.
 A ceremonial start of construction was held in August 2009 and the project was completed in June 2015.